albar965/littlenavmap-manual/src/en/PROFILE.rst

 .. _show-vertical-track-profile:

-|Show Vertical Track| Show Vertical Track
+|Show Vertical Track| Show Vertical Trail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Shows a vertical track line indicating the flight path based on current descent or climb rate as well as ground speed.
+Shows a vertical aircraft trail line indicating the flight path based on current descent or climb rate as well as ground speed.

 Use this to aim at the right altitude at the next flight plan waypoint.
 This is especially useful at descent.